39 Museums in Salvador: Discover the history and culture of Bahia

-The museums in Salvador offer a rich variety of cultural and educational experiences that reflect the diversity and history of Bahia.
+Salvador’s museums offer a rich variety of cultural and educational experiences, reflecting the diversity and history of Bahia.

 Foto aérea panorâmica da Bahia Marina, da Prainha do Solar do Unhão e do Parque das Esculturas do Museu da Arte Moderna da Bahia

-Panoramic aerial photo of Bahia Marina, Prainha do Solar do Unhão and the Sculpture Park of the Bahia Museum of Modern Art
+Panoramic aerial view of Bahia Marina, Prainha at Solar do Unhão and the Sculpture Park at the Bahia Museum of Modern Art.

-• Historical Collections: Exhibitions detailing the city’s history from the colonial period to the present day, including artifacts, documents, and historical objects.
+• Historical Collections: Exhibitions detailing the history of the city, from colonial times to the present day, including artefacts, documents and historical objects.

-• Art and Culture: Collections of paintings, sculptures, photographs, and crafts that represent the vibrant local and national art scene.
-Many museums feature works by renowned and local artists.
+• Art and Culture: Collections of paintings, sculpture, photography and crafts that represent the vibrant local and national art scene.
+Many museums have works by renowned and popular artists from the region.

-• Traditions and Folk Culture: Exhibitions celebrating Bahian traditions such as Candomblé, samba de roda, and axé, with items like masks, festive clothing, and musical instruments.
+• Traditions and Popular Culture: Exhibitions celebrating Bahian traditions such as candomblé, samba de roda and axé, with items such as masks, costumes and musical instruments.

-• Archaeology and Ethnology: Collections including ceramics, fishing tools, and artifacts from indigenous and African cultures, reflecting the region’s cultural and historical diversity.
+• Archaeology and Ethnology: Collections that include ceramics, utensils and fishing equipment, as well as indigenous and African artefacts, reflecting the cultural and historical diversity of the region.

-• Interactive and Educational Museums: Interactive and educational experiences that provide engaging learning opportunities about history, science, and art, suitable for all ages.
+• Interactive and Educational Museums: Interactive and educational experiences that teach history, science and art in an engaging way, ideal for all ages.

-• Temporary Exhibitions: Special events and temporary exhibitions offering new perspectives and varied themes, allowing visitors to explore different aspects of culture and art.
+• Temporary Exhibitions: Events and temporary exhibitions that offer new perspectives and varied themes, allowing visitors to explore different aspects of culture and the arts.

-• Architecture and Heritage: Many museums are housed in historic buildings, offering a chance to appreciate local architecture and heritage preservation.
+• Architecture and heritage: Many museums are located in historic buildings, providing an opportunity to appreciate the architecture and preservation of local heritage.

-• Programs and Events: Cultural activities, workshops, lectures, and special events that enhance the visitor experience and foster community engagement.
+• Programmes and Events: Cultural activities, workshops, lectures and special events that enrich the visitor’s experience and promote interaction with the community.

-Overall, Salvador’s museums are a space to explore the city’s rich cultural heritage, offering a comprehensive view of Bahia’s traditions, art, and history.
+Salvador’s museums are therefore a space to explore the rich cultural heritage of the city and state, offering a complete panorama of Bahia’s traditions, art and history.

-Videos about the museums of Salvador de Bahia
+Videos of the museums of Salvador da Bahia

 1. Geographical and Historical Institute of Bahia